David Kalb Photography

 People are sometimes aware of my presence.
 Occasionally, I will engage the person and then ask if I can “take their picture”.
 Often the images are totally candid.
 Regardless, the resulting photos reflect a mirror image of society.

 My street photography has been exhibited twice at the International House (I-House) in Davis, California (2014 and 2016).
 The first show included images from Europe; the second consisted of people from major cities in the United States.
 My third show – The People of Cuba — was on view through August 3, 2017 at Logos Books in Davis.

-My work is featured on the Yolo Basin Foundation’s website where I volunteer as a photographer for their Discover The Flyway educational program.
+My work is featured on the Yolo Basin Foundation’s website and FB page where I volunteer as a photographer for their Discover The Flyway educational program.
 I was a recent volunteer photographer for the I-House at their yearly International Festival Davis.
 Several of my street images have been displayed at Viewpoint Photographic Art Center in Sacramento, where I maintain a portfolio drawer and volunteer as a docent.